libra2org/libra2-core/libra2-move/framework/libra2-token/doc/token.md

 <code>name: <a href="../../libra2-framework/../libra2-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a></code>
 </dt>
 <dd>
- The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Aptos Animal #1234"
+ The name of the token, which should be unique within the collection; the length of name should be smaller than 128, characters, eg: "Libra2 Animal #1234"
 </dd>
 <dt>
 <code>description: <a href="../../libra2-framework/../libra2-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a></code>